-Approved 8.
-First Accommodation In order to assist those applicants who are not overcrowded or under-occupied who are applying for their first property and are part of a tenant's household these points can be awared.
-25 Points Guidance If overcrowding or under-occupation points have been awarded then these points should not be awarded 9.
-Lack of Amenities If the current occupied property lack amenities, the following will be awarded No bath or shower or WC No hot water No Cooking Facilities 20 Points 20 Points 20 Points Where cooking facilities are in the same room that the applicant sleeps 10 Points Sharing Amenities If you share the following facilities you will be awarded points as follows: BathroomKitchen 5 Points 5 Points
+8. First Accommodation To assist those applicants who are applying for their first property and are part of a tenant's household these points can be awarded.
+Guidance 25 Points Overcrowding or under-occupation points can be awarded in conjunction with these points.
+9. Lack of Amenities If the current occupied property lack amenities, the following will be awarded No bath or shower or WC No hot water No Cooking Facilities 20 Points 20 Points 20 Points Where cooking facilities are in the same room that the applicant sleeps 10 Points Sharing Amenities If you share the following facilities you will be awarded points as follows: Bathroom Kitchen 5 Points 5 Points